stephenswyoung/stephenswyoung.github.io/resume.md

 **Master of Science in Artificial Intelligence** — The University of Texas at Austin
 *Expected December 2026*
-GPA: 3.665 / 4.0
+GPA: 3.767 / 4.0
-Relevant Coursework: Machine Learning, Ethics of AI
+Relevant Coursework: Deep Learning, Machine Learning, Ethics of AI

 **Bachelor of Science in Computer Engineering (Software Engineering)** — The University of Texas at Austin
 *May 2024*